 On Sunday, April 26, Everyday Zen will hold a Jukai or lay ordination ceremony for students formally entering the Buddha way.
-During this traditional ceremony, each student will receive and acknowledge the sixteen bodhisattva precepts as an ongoing path in their lives.
+During this traditional ceremony, students receive and acknowledge the sixteen bodhisattva precepts as an ongoing path in their lives.

 Each student will receive the precepts from their teacher along with a Dharma name and rakusu — a small garment in the form of the Buddha’s robe, which the students have hand-sewn — inscribed by their teacher.
 They will also receive a traditional lineage paper, tracing their position in the Soto Zen family as it comes down to us from the time of the Buddha, and the Women Ancestors Document, honoring our female ancestors dating back 2,500 years.

 Following the Jukai ceremony, we’ll celebrate the birthday of the Buddha.
-In this simple traditional ceremony, we’ll bath a figure of baby Buddha with sweet tea under a beautiful canopy of flowers.
+In this simple traditional ceremony, we’ll bathe a figure of baby Buddha with sweet tea under a canopy of flowers.
 All are invited to participate.

 Please join us for this joyous pair of ceremonies!